Breaking News (song): Controversy over authenticity

-The authenticity of "Breaking News", as with other songs allegedly written with Cascio and Porte (like "All I Need", "All Right", "Black Widow", "Burn Tonight", "Let Me Fall in Love", "Ready 2 Win", "Soldier Boy", "Stay" and "Water"), all leaked online, was questioned by Jackson's mother Katherine as well as his sister La Toya, and his nephews T.J., Taj, and Taryll, in addition to many of his fans, who will pass on the album and future projects until this is rectified.
+The authenticity of "Breaking News", as with other songs allegedly written with Cascio and Porte (including "All I Need", "All Right", "Black Widow", "Burn Tonight", "Let Me Fall in Love", "Ready 2 Win", "Soldier Boy", "Stay" and "Water"), all leaked online, was questioned by Jackson's mother Katherine as well as his sister La Toya, and his nephews T.J., Taj, and Taryll, in addition to many of his fans.
 AFP reported that it was immediately clouded by questions over whether it was really the singer's voice.
 Reuters reported that the song was "sparking a new round of controversy over whether the voice is really that of the dead 'Thriller' singer".
 In a statement, Sony Music Group countered that it had "complete confidence in the results of our extensive research, as well as the accounts of those who were in the studio with Michael, that the vocals on the new album are his own."

-On November 11, 2010, Michael Jackson Estate issued a report, stating: "six of Michael’s former producers and engineers who had worked with Michael over the past 30 years — Bruce Swedien, Matt Forger, Stewart Brawley, Michael Prince, Dr. Freeze and Teddy Riley all confirmed that the vocal was definitely Michael."
-Sony claim two forensic musicologists were hired by Jackson Estate and Epic to perform a waveform analysis, suggesting the vocals were indeed Jackson.
-Teddy Riley apologized later on Twitter to a fan, saying it was a mistake to be part of this project and that he had been "set up".
+On November 11, 2010, the Estate of Michael Jackson issued a report, stating "six of Michael's former producers and engineers who had worked with Michael over the past 30 years—Bruce Swedien, Matt Forger, Stewart Brawley, Michael Prince, Dr. Freeze and Teddy Riley all confirmed that the vocal was definitely Michael".
+Sony claim two forensic musicologists were hired by the Estate and Epic to perform a waveform analysis, suggesting the vocals were indeed Jackson's.
+Riley later apologized on Twitter to a fan, saying it was a mistake to be part of this project and that he had been "set up".
 Jason Malachi, who has been noted as the possible vocalist of this song, said he was not involved in the recording.
-On January 16, 2011, a statement appeared on Jason's Facebook to confess that he had sung songs on the album.
+On January 16, 2011, a statement appeared on Malachi's Facebook page to confess that he had sung songs on the album.
 He later claimed that his website, Myspace and Facebook had been hacked.
-After two hours, his manager Thad Nauden claimed to TMZ that "someone created a phony Facebook page in Jason's name" and "Jason wants everyone to know beyond a shadow of a doubt ... he did not sing a single note on the album."
+After two hours, his manager Thad Nauden claimed to TMZ that "someone created a phony Facebook page in Jason's name" and that "Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album".